Arilex Apartments Travel Lodge

 192 Airport Rocket

-All-day Airport service from Kipling Station and the airport. $3
+All-day Airport service from Kipling Station and the airport. $3.25 one way

 The 192 Airport Rocket route provides all-day accessible express bus service between Kipling Station on the